bloomreach/spa-sdk/packages/lit-sdk/README.md

 - **Auto-render** (no children) — renders the full component tree
 - **Custom layout** (with children) — you control layout with `<br-component name="...">`

+> **Note:** Auto-render mode uses a slot fallback internally.
+Ensure no whitespace or text nodes exist between the opening and closing `<br-page>` tags, as any light DOM content (including whitespace) will suppress the fallback.
+This is not an issue when using Lit template bindings.

 ### `<br-component>`

 Traverses the brXM component tree by name and renders children recursively.